 We were also planning on buying a Wi-Fi SIM card and withdrawing money from ATM.
 Sounds like a basic thing to do, but the cards were sold out and ATM ran out of money.
 Instead of wasting more time at the airport, we decided to finally head to Tokyo.

-There are several options of getting to Tokyo from the Narita Airport.
-Although N’EX train seems to be the most popular, we went with so called Limousine Bus.
+There are several options for getting to Tokyo from the Narita Airport.
+Although N’EX train seems to be the most popular, we went with so-called Limousine Bus.
 Don’t be fooled by the “limousine” part, it’s just a regular looking bus.

 Finding our hotel